Cinderella (Disney character): In other media

 Cinderella appeared as a recurring guest character in House of Mouse, and has minor appearances its films Mickey's Magical Christmas: Snowed in at the House of Mouse and Mickey's House of Villains.

 Cinderella also appears in various Disney books published by Random House.

+Jessy Schram played a version of the character in the television series Once Upon a Time and its spin-off Once Upon a Time in Wonderland, taking elements of the Disney version of the character.
+Dania Ramirez portrays another version of the character in season 7 as a main character with a different storyline.